codewithgaji/Kwik-Speak/README.md

 ## 🎯 Purpose of KwikSpeak

 Many people have great ideas but struggle to communicate them effectively — whether it's in interviews, presentations, or casual conversations.
-QuickSpeak is built to solve that problem by teaching users how to:
+KwikSpeak is built to solve that problem by teaching users how to:
 - Articulate their thoughts properly
 - Speak with clarity and confidence
 - Improve communication using real-life examples and practical lessons